liubenyuan/py-oopsi/README.md

 * `F` the fluorescence signal, a `numpy.ndarray` object of 1-D vector;
 * `dt` the frame interval, 1/(frame rate);
 * `iter_max` maximum number of iteration;
-* `update` truth if the parameters are updated after each iteration.
+* `update` true if the parameters are updated after each iteration.

 when imaging large population of fluorescene signals of multiple neurons, for example, the [connectomics challenge](http://www.kaggle.com/c/connectomics) at kaggle.com, you need to write a subroutine to process the fluorescence trace per neuron.